CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

     make install
     ```

-11. Now all dependencies have been correctly installed, and you can install MemSurfer proper:
+11. Now that you have installed all dependencies, and you can install MemSurfer proper:

     ```bash
     cd $MEM_HOME